Jeli04/CS100-Final-Project/README.md

  ## Installation/Usage

 Here are the instructions for installing or running our application:
+1. Open a terminal on your local machine
+2. Navigate to a directory where you would like to clone the repository using cd.
+3. To recursively clone the repo, run the command: git clone --recursive https://github.com/cs100/final-project-sghos026-jli793-rdutt010-jdari003.git
-1. First when you have the files from the repository, your going to want to run cmake .
+4. Once you have the cloned repository on local machine run cmake .
-2. After running that command, your program should be ready to fully compile, so then run make
-3. After you've run make, you should be in the root directory (project repository)
-4. While in the project repository move into the (project repository/bin)
+5. Then run make
-5. The bin file contains all of the runnable executables for Priority Flow and once your in the bin folder run this command: ./PriorityFlow
+6. The bin file contains all of the runnable executables for Priority Flow.
+Run the command: ./bin/PriorityFlow
-6. After that your program should work!
+7. The program should now be running and the user should prompted with the Main Menu!

  ## Testing
  Our project was tested through the google test suite by testing each of our .cpp files from src folder.
 We had tested the functionality and the non-functionality part of our program to get a wide range of testing throughout our project.